beguiling motion / thrum and fire of my life / your supple machine

 no one will know how / i walked these rooms and hungered / for your smell like food

-so bright is love we / see the shadows of the dead / even in the dark
+love is so bright we / see the shadows of the dead / even in the dark

 i heard no music / until the music was you / all love songs are true